 About Jennifer Childress SelfThis author has not yet filled in any details.

-So far Jennifer Childress Self has created 21 blog entries.
+So far Jennifer Childress Self has created 28 blog entries.

+How do we equitably accelerate learning in science?
 By Jennifer Childress Self | December 6, 2022 After a long and distressing absence, students have been back in classrooms this fall across the country.
 We’re not back to business as usual, though.
 Schools and districts have been trying to figure out how to address students’ “unfinished learning” — the learning targets for a grade or course that students did not meet or address due in this case to pandemic disruptions (sometimes called “learning loss”).
 They mainly try to address this by “accelerating learning.”
-In some places, this has meant hiring extra tutors to help students catch up on missed [...]
+In some places, this has meant hiring extra [...]

-By Katy Nilsen and Ashley Iveland | November 8, 2022Nearly a decade since the release of the Next Generation Science Standards (NGSS), teachers are still struggling to implement key NGSS instructional shifts: focusing on phenomena and problems, integrating engineering practices and content, and incorporating the science and engineering practices (SEPs) and crosscutting concepts (CCCs).
+Influences of a Large-Scale, Intensive Initiative on Teachers' NGSS Implementation By Katy Nilsen and Ashley Iveland | November 8, 2022 Nearly a decade since the release of the Next Generation Science Standards (NGSS), teachers are still struggling to implement key NGSS instructional shifts: focusing on phenomena and problems, integrating engineering practices and content, and incorporating the science and engineering practices (SEPs) and crosscutting concepts (CCCs).
 However, research suggests that there are effective ways to move the needle: access to sustained professional learning and having a leadership role in implementation helps teachers in their understanding, leadership, and teaching of the NGSS. [...]